pombase/website/src/docs/about/index.md

 %%if db=JaponicusDB
-JaponicusDB was established with support from the [Wellcome Trust](https://wellcome.org/), and has been deployed using code originally developed at the University of Cambridge for [PomBase](https://www.pombase.org/).
+JaponicusDB was established with support from the [Wellcome Trust](https://wellcome.org/) (Senior Investigator Award [103741/Z/14/Z] to Snezhana Oliferenko), and has been deployed using code originally developed at the University of Cambridge for [PomBase](https://www.pombase.org/).
 The *S. japonicus* community contributes literature curation and maintains JaponicusDB.
 The JaponicusDB collaboration is led by researchers at the [Francis Crick